wik46/learn-cpp/objects/stl/containers/readme.txt

 					- Each node only has a next pointer.
 				* std::deque ( double ended queu class, a dynamic array that can grow from both ends.)
-				* std::string

 			2. Associative Containers:
 			- Thes containers order the elements after they have been inserted into the container.
 NB!
 If you insert user-defined types you must ensure that the operator<() us overloaded in order to use container.
+				TYPES: All are followed by an undordered version of the constainer.
+				* std::set
+				* std::unordered_set

+				* std::map
+				* std::unordered_map

+				* std::multiset
+				* std::unordered_multiset

+				* std::multimap
+				* std::unordered_multimap
 			3. Container Addapters:
 			- These containers are an application of the above mentioned containers.
 			- They are data structures that are very commonly used, therefore they have been defined over the the two above mentioned containers.
 			Examples of such containers are:

+				* std::stack (LIFO):
-				* std::stack: Underlying container is the std::deque by default, but it can be changed to use std::vector or std::list.
+					     Underlying container is the std::deque by default, but it can be changed to use std::vector or std::list.
 					     - Elements operate in a LIFO or FILO.
 					     - All stacks are defined by two fundamental operations: